rubyonracetracks/tutorial-rails-rubymn2/03-07-sponsor_create_view.md

 <% end %>
 <% # END: add sponsor button %>
 ```
 * Enter the command "test1".
-Only 1 test should fail.
+Now only one test fails.
+The reason is a missing template.

 ### Add Sponsor Page
 * Add the file app/views/sponsors/new.html.erb and give it the following content: